Alignment Knowledge Distillation for Online Streaming Attention-based Speech Recognition: Results

 \subsubsection{Bucketing by input length}

-Figure~\ref{fig:wer_dist} shows a plot of the WER bucketed by the input length on the TEDLIUM2 \textit{test} set.
-The plot confirms that the largest gains by CTC-ST were for long utterances.
-The offline global AED model with joint CTC decoding ({\tt T2}) did not have difficulty in recognizing long utterances, whereas the baseline streaming MoChA models did regardless of the encoder type ({\tt T5}, {\tt T7}).
+Figure~\ref{fig:taslp2021_wer_dist} shows a plot of the WER bucketed by the input length on the \textit{test} set.
+The plot confirms that the largest gains by CTC-ST were for utterances longer than 20 seconds.
+The offline global AED model with joint CTC decoding ({\tt T1}) did not have difficulty in recognizing long utterances, whereas the baseline streaming MoChA models did, regardless of the encoder type ({\tt T5}, {\tt T7}).
 As we had expected, the proposed CTC-ST successfully mitigated this problem ({\tt T6}, {\tt T8}).